 If you are under 18 years of age, your whereabouts will not be disclosed if it will endanger you.
 Police are anxious to ensure your safety before this information is released.

 Missing Persons Unit

-- Receiving information in relation to missing persons but do not take initial reports of missing persons.
+- Receives information in relation to missing persons but does not take initial reports of missing persons.
 This information is taken by your local police;

-- Overviewing and assisting in the investigation of all missing persons reports;
+- Overviews and assists in the investigation of all missing persons reports;

-- Reviewing all outstanding missing person reports after a specified period and referring suspicious and out of character disappearances to the Homicide Investigation Unit; and
+- Reviews all outstanding missing person reports after a specified period and refers suspicious and out-of-character disappearances to the Homicide Investigation Unit; and

-- Maintaining a record of unidentified bodies located in Queensland and assisting with efforts to establish their identity.
+- Maintains a record of unidentified bodies located in Queensland and assists with efforts to establish their identity.

 The Missing Persons Unit can be contacted at -